 The statement and your resume should be emailed to: email@example.com.

 Once the department has received all of your application materials, qualified applicants will be contacted to set-up an admissions interview.
-The dates and information related to the interview will be released in late fall.

 If you have questions about the application process, please contact Nicole Brown at Nicole.Brown@unt.edu.